Home Compare AGNC vs PHP.L

 Growth

-Both look solid on growth, though AGNC Investment Corp. still holds the stronger peer position.
+Both rank well on growth, but AGNC Investment Corp. still holds a clear edge.

-On profitability, the edge still sits with AGNC Investment Corp., even though both profiles look solid.
+On stability, the edge still sits with AGNC Investment Corp., even though both profiles look solid.

 Growth — Dominant Gap